 - can’t tell you what action is going on in a picture book – for example, running, barking, eating

-Literacy difficulties: 5 years and over
+Signs of literacy difficulties: 5 years and over

 - recognising and coming up with words that start the same way like ‘car, cat, can’, and sounds that rhyme like ‘rat, mat, sat’

-- breaking simple words into their parts (syllables or single sounds) like ‘ba-na-na’, or putting sounds together to make words
+- breaking simple words into their parts (syllables or single sounds) like ‘ba-na-na’ or putting sounds together to make words

 - telling or retelling stories in the right order.